Eating out a lot? Be careful of ‘calorie creep’

 What can you do about calorie creep?

-Public Health England’s new One You campaign provides adults with a simple tip to help them make healthier choices while out and about – aim for 400-600-600.
+Public Health England has a simple tip for adults to help them make healthier choices while out and about – aim for 400-600-600.
 People are encouraged to try to stick to around 400 calories for breakfast, 600 calories for lunch and 600 calories for dinner, plus a couple of healthier snacks and drinks in-between.

 The tip is designed to help you to reduce excess calorie consumption and stay within their recommended daily intake – 2,000 for women and 2,500 for men each day.